akka/akka/akka-docs/src/main/paradox/typed/logging.md

 ## SLF4J API compatibility

-The SLF4J API broke binary compatibility between versions 1.7 and 2.0.
-Akka depends on 1.7 but supports either versions.
+Since Akka 2.10.0, only SLF4j version `2.0` is supported.

-It is however not possible to mix a logger backend supporting one version with SLF4J API of other version, that will lead to no logging to output like this:
+It is not possible to mix a logger backend supporting one version with SLF4J API of other version, that will lead to no logging to output like this:

 ```